Visualize Results - Animation and Request Plots

 MotionSolve writes an additional load case, called “Contact Overview” to the animation H3D file when the model contains active 3D rigid body contact(s).
 Within this load case, you can create a contour plot defined by maximum penetration depth.

 The summary frame allows you to quickly check for excessive penetrations in your simulation before animating it.
 It can also be used to assess whether the areas where contact occurred are as expected.
-For more information on the contact summary frame, please see the Post-processing section in MV-1010: 3D Mesh-to-Mesh Contact Simulation.
+For more information on the contact summary frame, please see the Post-processing section in 3D Mesh-to-Mesh Contact Simulation.

 2. Vector plots: